 Despite all of these hurdles, single women are outpacing single men when it comes to homeownership.

-Together, as a community of 500+ women strong, we will:
+Together, as a community of more than 600 women strong, we will:

 - Help more women become owners of stable, quality, and affordable homes.

 - Help more women grow their wealth and independence.

 - Help more women build futures of opportunity for their children.